arpitarana/weatherapi/README.md

 Step 2 | API design (no code required)

-Ths test you can found with file "step-2-api-design.json" which is in project direcotry itself.
+This test you can found with file "step-2-api-design.json" which is in project direcotry itself.